ns2j/svg-report/README.md

 Original idea is [svg-paper](https://github.com/ttskch/svg-paper).
 This is javascript library merging value to svg template file.
 it can be same web browser's looks and printing looks.
-Svg template file should create by inkscape.
+Svg template file should be created by inkscape.

 ## build
 npm install